 As aggregators move to bid tape execution they generally fade their corresponding mandatory rate sheet or direct trade pricing, which has a negative effect on the accuracy and utility of Mark To Markets (MTMs).
 MTMs are a good window into profitability down the road, with utility beyond just derivative asset accounting.

 This divergence between indication and execution levels has caused what some think is the early stages of a crisis in derivative asset accounting, which requires the open locked pipeline to be marked to market.
 These expectations and hard accounting not being met cause huge problems when the execution is not the same.

-“This system is called the Bulk Acquisition Manager that we are unveiling today and plan to roll out over the coming weeks for all investors that are interested.” – Phil Rasori, COO
+“This system is called the Bid Auction Manager that we are unveiling today and plan to roll out over the coming weeks for all investors that are interested.” – Phil Rasori, COO

 Learn more about secondary market trends and mortgage pipeline hedging: